Jacqueline Kahanoff

 Jacqueline Shohet Kahanoff (ז'קלין כהנוב; جاكلين شوحيط; May 18, 1917 – October 24, 1979) was an Egyptian-born Israeli novelist, essayist and journalist.
-Kahanaff wrote in English, although she is best known for a cycle of essays, “A Generation of Levantines,” that was published in Israel in Hebrew translation in 1959.
+Kahanoff wrote in English, although she is best known for a cycle of essays, “A Generation of Levantines,” that was published in Israel in Hebrew translation in 1959.
 These pieces lay out her notion of “Levantinism,” a social model of coexistence drawn from her childhood experiences in Egyptian cosmopolitan society in the interwar period.

 Biography

 Jacqueline Shohet was born in May 1917 in Cairo.
 Her father, Joseph Shohet, was an Iraqi Jew who had moved to Egypt as a child, while her mother, Yvonne Chemla, was born in Egypt to Tunisian Jewish parents.
 Her mother's family established the department store Chemla Frères.

 In 1940, Jacqueline Shohet moved to the United States with her first husband, Izzy Margoliash.
 After the marriage ended, she moved to New York where she earned a degree in journalism from Columbia University.
 In 1952 she married Alexander Kahanoff in Paris.
 Two years later they moved to Israel, first settling in Beersheba, and then relocating to the Tel Aviv suburbs.
 Jacqueline Kahanoff died in October 1979.